What is a fresh expression of church?

 The mission shaped ministry learning community is for anyone interested in starting or developing a fresh expression of church, church plant or in making their current church more “mission shaped”.
 It is for individuals and teams to think outside – in rather than inside out about church and mission.

-The 2018 Mission Shaped Ministry learning community is now open for bookings.
+The 2019 Mission Shaped Ministry learning community is now open for bookings.
 9 dates in the diary over one year.
-Learning hubs at St Mary’s Garforth and Boston Spa Methodist (just off the A1).
-Anglicans booking with their church leaders blessing are eligible for £200 grants.
+Learning hubs at Christ Church Halton and Boston Spa Methodist (just off the A1).
+Anglicans booking with their church leader's blessing are eligible for £200 grants.
 For more information and a booking form click here and contact Karin Shaw.

 Mission Shaped Intro is a six week starter course to help churches to think and act missionally.
 It is free to download here.
 Contact Karin Shaw below for support or if you are interested in our own MSi-in-a-Day.